marlonmisra/advanced-lane-finding/README.md

 ### Creating a thresholded binary image

+**Approach**

 A thresholded binary image an image that only has 2 types of pixels - pixels which make up the lane and pixels which don't.
 The idea is that you want to start by removing all noise, before trying to detect the lanes.

 **Camera Calibration**